DaiHasso/MachGo/README.md

 type Image struct {
     database.DefaultDBObject

-    // Defining the db value as 'foreign' here lets the MachGo know that it
+    // Defining the db value as 'foreign' here lets the machgo know that it
     // needs to pull the column from the table specified in the dbforeign tag
     // value.
     PostID int64 `db:"post_id,foreign" dbforeign:"post_images"`